erikthered/javalin-metrics-plugin/README.md

 The plugin also registers several routes related to metrics:
-- `/metrics` displays a simple Thymeleaf page for viewing aggregated metrics (min, max and avg values for time and size)
+- `/metrics` displays a simple Thymeleaf page for viewing aggregated metrics (min, max and avg values for time and size).
+There is also a form for viewing stats for a single request ID.
-- `/metrics/:request-id` will return the duration and sizeInBytes for an individual request in json format
+- `/metrics/:request-id` will return the duration and sizeInBytes for an individual request in json format.
+This is used by the form on the `/metrics` page.

 ## Usage